-Whatever your concerns, a confidential conversation with a Counseling Center counselor is a good place to start.
-A counselor can help you sort out your situation, your feelings, your options, and resources that might be of help to you.
-If the support you need is not available on campus, a counselor can help you locate and connect with maximally appropriate, affordable, accessible resources off campus.
+Whatever your concerns, a confidential conversation with a Counseling Center clinician is a good place to start.
+A clinician can help you sort out your situation, your feelings, your options, and resources that might be of help to you.
+If the support you need is not available on campus, a clinician can help you locate and connect with maximally appropriate, affordable, accessible resources off campus.

-Self-help resources are always available to all students in the Self-Help section of this web site.
+Self-help resources are available to all students in the Self-Help section of this website.
 In addition, the Self-Help Library of handouts, binders, pamphlets and other materials is available in our reception area during the hours the Center is open.

 Group counseling is offered every semester.
-Groups generally have a minimum of four and maximum of nine participants who are admitted to the group by the group leader.
-A Counseling Center counselor can help you determine your eligibility for group counseling, and your alternatives if there is not a suitable on-campus group.
+Groups generally have a minimum of four and maximum of nine participants who are admitted to the group by the group leader(s).
+A Counseling Center clinician can help you determine your eligibility for group counseling, and your alternatives if there is not a suitable on-campus group.

-Ongoing counseling is readily available with private practitioners in the area, and a Counseling Center counselor can help you get connected with an off-campus counselor who is maximally appropriate, accessible, and affordable for you.
-To get the referral process started, call for an appointment with a Counseling Center counselor.
-The availability of ongoing counseling on campus (rather than off campus) is very limited and often provided by graduate clinical trainees.
-On-campus counseling is assigned on a first-come basis only to full time students who do not need more immediate, extensive, intensive, or specialized services than can be provided at the Center.
-If you are eligible for ongoing counseling on campus at a time when there are no on-campus hours available, you may choose to:
+Long-term counseling is readily available with private practitioners in the area, and a Counseling Center clinician can help you get connected with an off-campus clinician who is maximally appropriate, accessible, and affordable for you.
+To get the referral process started, call for an appointment with a Counseling Center clinician.
+The availability of long-term counseling on campus (rather than off campus) is very limited and often provided by graduate clinical trainees.
+On-campus counseling is assigned on a first-come basis only to students who do not need extensive, intensive, or specialized services than can be provided at the Center.
+If you are eligible for counseling on campus at a time when there are no on-campus hours available, you may choose to:

 (a) wait until an on-campus hour that fits your schedule becomes available, or